 We understand that you will be very keen to hear back about the status of your application, and we will endeavour to process applications as soon as we can.

 You are expected to commit to the program by participating in all program sessions and are required to abide to the Code of Conduct of CivVic Labs and the terms and conditions laid out by each government challenge owner.
 You are expected to execute on the work that is created with the challenge owner and deliver it in a timely manner.

 All IP rights created by the startup will be owned by the startup.
-Likewise, all IP rights created by the Challenge Owner during the course of the Program, can be either owned by the Challenge Owner or assigned to the startup upon creation.
+Likewise, all IP rights created by the challenge owner during the course of the Program, can be either owned by the challenge owner or assigned to the startup upon creation.
 Both parties retain the background IP that they bring to the program.
-Both parties can renegotiate IP arrangements prior to the Accelerator and prior to entering the Implementation contract at the end of the Program.
+Both parties can renegotiate IP arrangements prior to the accelerator and prior to entering the Development contract at the end of the Program.